akshattorne/json-telemetry-data-converter-/README.md

 # Data Format Converter

-A virtual internship task that normalizes IoT device data from two different JSON input formats into a single unified output format.
+A responsive web application that normalizes IoT device data from different JSON formats into one consistent schema for easier processing and analysis.

 **Live Demo:** https://akshattorne.github.io/json-telemetry-data-converter-/